laravel/docs/authentication.md

         public function getRememberTokenName();
     }

 This interface is simple.
-The `getAuthIdentifierName` method should return the name of the "primary key" field of the user and the `getAuthIdentifier` method should return the "primary key" of the user.
+The `getAuthIdentifierName` method should return the name of the "primary key" column for the user and the `getAuthIdentifier` method should return the "primary key" of the user.
 When using a MySQL back-end, this would likely be the auto-incrementing primary key assigned to the user record.
-The `getAuthPasswordName` method should return the user's password attribute name.
+The `getAuthPasswordName` method should return the name of the user's password column.
 The `getAuthPassword` method should return the user's hashed password.

 This interface allows the authentication system to work with any "user" class, regardless of what ORM or storage abstraction layer you are using.
 By default, Laravel includes an `App\Models\User` class in the `app/Models` directory which implements this interface.

 <a name="events"></a>
 ## Events

-To execute code on every authentication operation, you may listen for various [events](/docs/{{version}}/events) dispatched by Laravel:
+Laravel dispatches a variety of [events](/docs/{{version}}/events) during the authentication process.
+You may [define listeners](/docs/{{version}}/events) for any of the following events:

 Event Name |
 ------------- |